-The AssemblyMessages section contains all the information required to build a message used by the headmaster during assembly in Back to Skool.
+The AssemblyMessages section contains all the information required to build a message used by the headmaster during assembly.

 There are two types of entry in this section.
 The first type of entry is the message template entry:

 '''

 MESSAGE, assemblyMessageTemplate

 '''

 which defines the template for an assembly message.
 The section can contain one or more message templates.